Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Per application setup ###

-Most applications provide a way to select a given program to use for specific URL/file (mime) types.
+Most applications provide a way to select a given program to use for specific URL/file (MIME) types.
 We can thus use that feature to select the `qvm-open-in-{vm,dvm}` scripts instead of the default application programs.

 The subsections below show how to configure popular applications.